jhenderson88/jhenderson88.github.io/calc/velocity.markdown

 			document.getElementById("Beta").value	= beta;
 			document.getElementById("velo").value	= velo * v_u;
 			document.getElementById("Energy").value	= energy;
+			if(beta>1)
+				document.getElementById("Error").innerHTML = "Error: in this household we do not go faster than the speed of light";
 		}
 		else{	// Calculate mass from velocity and energy if(beta == 0)